st4ck/SkipList-PHP/README.md

  print "-".$val[0]."\n";
  $val[1]->printList(); // calling printList of the internal SkipList }

+$myStringConverter = function ($a) {
+ return $a[0];
+};

+$skiplist->printList($myStringConverter);
 ?>
 ```
 This example creates a new SkipList with a maximum level of 2 and a custom comparator.
 It then adds three values to it, where each value is an array that contains two elements: the first element is a string, and the second element is another SkipList.
 It then searches for the node with the value `["AAA"]` and adds two values to its SkipList.
 It also searches for the node with the value `["BBB"]` and adds a value to its SkipList.
-Finally, it iterates over the SkipList and prints each value with its corresponding SkipList.
+It iterates over the SkipList and prints each value with its corresponding SkipList.
 The closure passed to the `printList()` method is used to print the values of the inner SkipLists.
+Finally, it prints the main SkipList using a custom string conversion function (being the values of the SkipList of type `array ["Key",SkipList object]` and not printable)

 ## Complexity
 When accessing the SkipList as an array, consider that specifying an offset the complexity is O(n) because the main level must be traversed completely counting the number of elements.